What to know about variable heart rhythms and AFib

-Your surgeon, at a nearby computer workstation, watches through a viewport to see inside the chest and uses a pair of joysticks to manipulate two precisely engineered robotic arms.
+At a nearby computer workstation, your heart surgeon watches through a viewport to see inside your chest and uses a pair of joysticks to manipulate two precisely engineered robotic arms.
 The arms hold specially designed surgical instruments that mimic the actual movement of the surgeon's hands on the joysticks.

-Using the robotic technology, only three holes – each about the diameter of a pencil – are needed to complete the surgery.
-The system cannot be programmed, nor can it make decisions on its own.
-The Da Vinci® System requires that every surgical maneuver be directed by your surgeon from the console, while the cardiac surgical team remains at your bedside.
+Thanks to robotic technology, only three holes—each about the diameter of a pencil—are needed to complete the surgery.
+The system can;t be programmed, nor can it make decisions on its own.
+The Da Vinci® System requires that every surgical maneuver be directed by your surgeon from the console, while the cardiac surgical team remains at your bedside'

-After surgery, your surgeon updates your family on your condition.
-Generally, you are awake shortly after surgery and can expect to sit up in bed the night of surgery, sipping fluids.
+After surgery, your surgeon updates your family other loved ones on your condition.
+Generally, you’re awake shortly after surgery and can expect to sit up in bed the night of surgery and be able to sip fluids.

 You can move out of bed to a chair or take short walks the next day.
 Pain medication is available.
 You may receive physical rehabilitation while in the hospital and are usually ready to go home a few days after surgery.